Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Game Center in Tokyo| ©Andres

-The Akihabara neighborhood is a must-see destination if the kids are otakus of technology, video games, manga and anime.
-Here, you will find a world of unlimited colorful fun, cosplayers on every corner and, if you visit this area of Tokyo at night, you will see all the streets lit up with neon.
+The Akihabara district is a must-see destination if the kids are otakus of technology, video games, manga and anime.
+In this place, you will find a world of unlimited fun full of color, cosplayers on every corner and, if you visit this area of Tokyo at night, you will see all the streets lit up with neon.

-Among the main attractions in Akihabara to share with the little ones at home are:
+Among the main attractions of Akihabara to share with the little ones of the house are:

 • Game Center: Tokyo hosts many places for kids to have fun with some modern video game titles, while you relive your childhood with retrogames.
 For this, you can go to Tato Station, Super Potato, Sega, among others.